GNOME/nautilus/.gitlab/issue_templates/Bug.md

 # Affected Version
 - Version: <!-- Note: Versions older than a year are not supported. -->
 - Distribution: <!-- Example: Ubuntu 23.10 -->
-- Happens with development Flatpak: Yes / No
+- Also happens with development version: Yes / No

 # Steps to reproduce <!-- Explain in detail how the issue can be reproduced. -->
 1.